Obafemi Ayanbadejo

-Obafemi Devin Ayanbadejo (/ˌoʊbəˈfɛmi ˌaɪ.ənbəˈdeɪdʒoʊ/; born March 5, 1975) is a former American football running back, fullback and special teams player.
+Obafemi Devin Ayanbadejo (/ˌoʊbəˈfɛmi ˌaɪ.ənbəˈdeɪdʒoʊ/; born March 5, 1975) is an American former professional football player who was a running back, fullback and special teams player in the National Football League (NFL) and United Football League (UFL).
 He was signed by the Minnesota Vikings as an undrafted free agent in 1997.
-In 1998 as a member of the Minnesota Vikings he was allocated to the London Monarchs of the NFL Europe league.
-A since defunct developmental league.
-Ayanbadejo also played for the Baltimore Ravens (1999-2002), Miami Dolphins (2002-2003), Arizona Cardinals 2004-2007), Chicago Bears (2007) and California Redwoods (2009) of the UFL.
-His professional football career began in 1997 and he officially retired from professional football in January, of 2010.
+In 1998 as a member of the Vikings, he was allocated to the England Monarchs of the NFL Europe.
+Ayanbadejo also played for the Baltimore Ravens (1999–2002), Miami Dolphins (2002–2003), Arizona Cardinals 2004–2007), and Chicago Bears (2007) of the NFL, as well as the California Redwoods (2009) of the UFL.
 He played college football at San Diego State.